AyushPatel-215/notes-nodejs/README.md

   #### readNote(title)
 - It will loads all notes using loadNotes() function.
 Then checks if there exits any note which has title equals to current notes' title, if yes,then prints title and body of the note in styled text.
-If no, print error message 'Note not exists!'.
+If no, print error message 'Note found title!'.

   - To read a specific note,
   ```sh